 Chile Home

-Chile became the first country in Latin America to impose a national chemical regulation in February 2021.
-Chile’s Ministry of Health released Decree 57 and its implementing Resolution 777/2021, Regulation on Classification, Labeling, and Notification of Hazardous Chemicals and Mixtures on February 9, 2021, which formally implements GHS labelling for chemical products.
+Chile became the first country in Latin America to introduce a national regulation for chemical substances and mixtures in February 2021.
+Decree No. 57, together with implementing Resolution No. 777/2021, established the Regulation on the Classification, Labelling and Notification of Hazardous Chemicals and Mixtures, formally adopting the seventh revised edition of the GHS for chemical products.

-The new legislation targets chemical substances and hazardous mixtures, of MINSAL-MMA.
-It considers the development of a system for the notification of substances and their prioritization to implement risk assessment to a selection of them, subsequent to their manufacture and/or importation.
+The new legislation, issued by MINSAL-MMA, targets chemical substances and hazardous mixtures.
+It provides for the development of a substance notification and prioritization system, enabling risk assessments to be conducted for selected substances following their manufacture and/or importation.
 Notifiers are requested to provide information on chemicals when dealing with 1 ton per year or above via the environmental authority portal.
 The notification is made on a biennial basis concerning the import or produced quantity every two years with the deadline on August 30th.
-On December 2024 it is predicted the Authority will publish the chemical inventory and the second notification deadline will be on the 30th of August 2026.
+On 30 December 2024, Chile officially published its first National Chemical Inventory under Resolution No. 7595/2024, comprising more than 860 industrial hazardous substances.
+The second notification deadline is set for 30 August 2026.

 News